Duet Night Abyss Commission Guide

 • Phase 2:

-• Currently this location is identical in all runs.
+• Currently this arena is identical in all runs.

 • Seeded Enemy Players (special Elites) start spawning quickly once you capture 3/6 zones.
 There can be a lot of Elites in this phase (plus fast respawns of enemies) but it appears you cannot endlessly farm enemies here: After 1,000 enemies, no enemies in the mission will drop anything other than supplies like Ammo Supply Chests and potions, and you also stop gaining XP.